THIS DATE IN HISTORY: Feb. 24

 1978: Barry Beck of the Colorado Rockies scores his 18th goal, setting an NHL record for rookie defensemen.
 He surpasses the record of 17 set by Denis Potvin of the New York Islanders in 1973-74.
 The goal comes in a 3-2 victory against the Minnesota North Stars at McNichols Arena.

 1993: Steve Yzerman of the Detroit Red Wings reaches two milestones on the same night.
-Yzerman has a goal and three assists in a 10-7 road loss to the Sabres, giving him 1,000 points in his NHL career and 100 points for the sixth consecutive season.
+Yzerman has a goal and three assists in a 10-7 loss to the Sabres in Buffalo, giving him 1,000 points in his NHL career and 100 points for the sixth consecutive season.

-2002: Canada wins its first Olympic gold medal in hockey since 1952 by defeating the U.S. 5-2 at Salt Lake City.
+2002: Canada wins its first Olympic gold medal in hockey since 1952 by defeating the United States 5-2 at Salt Lake City.
 Joe Sakic and Jarome Iginla each score two goals for Canada, and Martin Brodeur makes 33 saves.